Dear New Orleans,

 And even in the midst of the celebration, there are those we left behind.
 Those still struggling with the reality of a storm which severed an already gossamer existence, ethereal even more so than the dead whose monuments they must live near in a cruel juxtaposition of circumstance.
 Those which the politicians and revelers only see as a number, a metric on a dreary report.
 These are the ones we must remember.
 These are the ones we must not forget.

 We are a new city.
 When Katrina went right, many went left: to Baton Rouge, Houston, Atlanta, and many other places where Katrina means a Fleur-de-Lis on the porch and a walk to the local sports bar to see the Saints.
 To those places, we say thank you.
 Perhaps the biggest outpouring of charity was not from those who came to New Orleans in the aftermath of the storm but those who cared for the broken hearts who had nowhere else to go.
 You selflessly opened your homes to us when we did not know where Home really was anymore.
-When we returned Home we returned with hearts mended by colors of all hue, mine personally cardinal and silver.
-And in true New Orleanian fashion, we worked feverishly in our rebuilding with one eye toward personally inviting you onto our porch one day and returning the favor of unexpected charity with a bowl of gumbo and long conversation as excerpts from Louis Armstrong swirled the summer air into something magical.
+When we returned Home we returned with hearts mended by colors of all hue; and in true New Orleanian fashion we worked feverishly in our rebuilding with one eye toward personally inviting you onto our porch one day and returning the favor of unexpected charity with a bowl of gumbo and long conversation as excerpts from Louis Armstrong swirled the summer air into something magical.

 We are a strong city.
 We even surprised ourselves.
 Well, not more than Drew Brees and the rest of the 2009 Saints.
 When we had no legs to stand on, they lifted us up.
 Out of our seats.
 Out of the Superdome.
 All the way to Miami.
 There is no hyperbole when I say I cried tears of joy until I was physically sick after Garrett Hartley sent us to the Super Bowl.
 Laughing and crying and heaving until I was on the floor.
 It was the best moment of my life.
 Sport is inconsequential in the grand scheme of life until it becomes a catalyst for civic change.
 In those rare moments when it transcends competition, sport has the ability to make anything possible and one night in February when I danced on the roof of a car high-fiving strangers is proof of that.
 A city scorned and left for dead in 2005 ruled the world for one night in 2010, and we've never been the same since.